-Cisco offers an extensive portfolio of wireless LAN devices and software tools intended to provide anywhere, anytime access to data and resources and to promote teamwork among workers, associates, vendors, and customers.
-Cisco's wireless product families include the Small Business, Aironet and Meraki series of wireless access points, plus Cisco's Wireless Network Controller plug-ins and appliances.
-Progent's Cisco-certified wireless consulting experts can help organizations of any size to deploy Cisco wireless solutions to accommodate the new paradigm of Bring-Your-Own-Device (BYOD) computing by converging their tethered and untethered networks to achieve simplified configuration, consistently high throughput, centralized control, uniform policy, high availability (HA), and advanced protection.
+Cisco has developed an extensive catalog of wireless networking products and technologies engineered to provide continual access to data and other resources and to promote teamwork among workers, associates, vendors, and clients.
+Cisco's wireless product families include Cisco's Small Business, Aironet and Meraki series of wireless access points, as well as Cisco's Wireless LAN Controller plug-ins and appliances.
+Progent's certified wireless consulting experts can help businesses of all sizes to utilize Cisco wireless products to support the new paradigm of BYOD networks by integrating their tethered and untethered ecosystems to achieve simplified configuration, consistent and fast performance, centralized management, enterprise-wide policy, fault tolerance, and across-the-board security.

-Cisco's Unified Wireless solution can expand to as many as 18,000 APs with Layer 3 connectivity at central or offsite venues such as business campuses, college lecture halls, branch offices, and home offices.
-Cisco's Wi-Fi wireless access points and wireless controllers are part of Cisco's Unified Wireless Network and are engineered to deliver the identical level of protection, throughput, and ease of management for wireless networks that companies demand in their wired infrastructure.
-Cisco's architecture includes built-in mobility services like VoIP, IP video, and safe guest access.
-Cisco's Unified Wireless solution allows companies to build Wi-Fi environments that streamline the way they work and enhance output through a mobile and connected employee base.
+Cisco's Unified Wireless architecture can scale to up to 18,000 APs with full Layer 3 mobility at central or offsite locations such as enterprise headquarters, university lecture halls, branch offices, and telecommuter homes.
+Cisco's 802.11x access points and wireless controllers are part of Cisco's Unified Wireless Network and are designed to deliver the identical degree of protection, throughput, and manageability for wireless networks that companies demand in their wired ecosystem.
+This technology includes built-in mobile services like IP voice, IP video, and secure guest connectivity.
+Cisco's Unified Wireless Network technology enables organizations to create Wi-Fi environments that improve the way they work and improve output through a dynamic and connected workforce.

-Progent's Cisco CCIE network infrastructure consultants offers online or onsite support to assist your organization to plan, deploy, manage, upgrade, and troubleshoot converged wired and wireless network infrastructure of all sizes and for any venue.
-In addition, Progent can provide affordable online and onsite wireless site surveys to help your company to plan and deploy a Wi-Fi network with customized access point clustering optimized for your individual work area layout, building structure, and intended application.
+Progent's Cisco-certified network consultants offers remote or on-premises support to help you to design, deploy, maintain, upgrade, and repair converged wired and wireless network infrastructure of any size and for any venue.
+In addition, Progent offers value-priced remote and onsite Wi-Fi site surveys to assist you to plan and install a Wi-Fi LAN with custom-designed access point clusters optimized for your specific office layout, building characteristics, and intended application.

-Small Business, Aironet and Meraki Wireless Access Points (APs)
+Cisco Small Business, Aironet and Meraki Wireless Access Points

-Cisco's Small Business, Aironet and Meraki families of wireless access points allow you to converge wired and wireless infrastructure to provide the coverage, density, performance, security and ease of management required for virtually any scenario.
-These access points range from entry-level, single-band 802.11b/g/n devices with throughput of 300 Mbps for small businesses or home offices to dual-band 802.11a/b/g/n/ac APs suitable for supporting hundreds of wireless clients per AP and delivering data rates of up to 1.9 Gbps.
-Cisco's latest line of access points can be combined or clustered to provide the capacity to support sites crowded with clients and with high usage rates of video-intense applications.
+Cisco's Small Business, Aironet and Meraki lines of access points allow businesses to converge wired and wireless networks to provide the accessibility, density, throughput, protection and manageability needed to support virtually any environment.
+Cisco's wireless access points start at entry-level, single-band 802.11b/g/n units with throughput of 300 Mb for small companies or telecommuters to dual-radio 802.11a/b/g/n/ac APs suitable for supporting 200 or more clients per access point and offering data rates of up to 1.9 Gigabits per second.
+Cisco's latest selection of APs can be combined or clustered to deliver the scale to support environments with high client density and with high usage rates of video-intense apps.

-Cisco's Small Business 100, 300 and 500 Series of APs are Linux-powered units designed as entry-level 802.11n wireless APs for small offices.
-Most models in Cisco's Small Business portfolio of wireless access points work with Cisco's Single Point Setup system, which makes it possible to set up, manage and troubleshoot a cluster of access points from one device through a simple web browser tool.
-All of the versions support Power over Ethernet and feature Quality of Service (QoS), rogue access point detection, and bridge mode for connecting to another network.
+Cisco's Small Business 100, 300 and 500 Series of APs are Linux-based units designed as value-priced 802.11n wireless APs for small offices.
+Most versions in the Cisco Small Business family of wireless access points work with Cisco's Single Point Setup technology, which makes it possible to configure, control and troubleshoot a cluster of access points from a single device through an intuitive web browser tool.
+All of the models support Power over Ethernet and provide Quality of Service (QoS), rogue access point detection, and bridge mode for wirelessly connecting to another Ethernet LAN.

-The Cisco Small Business WAP321 Access Point is a wall-mountable single-band (2.4 or 5 GHz) 802.11a/b/g/n unit that can handle up to 80 wireless clients sharing an 8-AP cluster.
-The Cisco WAP321 has a 10/100/1000 Ethernet interface and can deliver sustained throughput of 300 Mbps for the selected radio.
-The Cisco WAP351 is a dual-radio 802.11a/b/g/n access point that includes a 5-port Gigabit Ethernet switch and can support 32 active wireless clients on each radio for up to 64 active clients, and support a sustained data rate of 300 Mbps per radio.
-The WAP351 access point does not support clustering.
-Cisco's Small Business WAP361 is a dual-band 2.4/5 GHz 802.11ac Wave 1 access point that includes a 5-port Gigabit Ethernet LAN switch, allows 32 active WLAN clients on each radio, and offers 867 Mbps performance for wireless AC devices and 300 Mbps performance for 802.11n devices.
-The Cisco WAP361 supports 8 WAP361 access points for each cluster.
-Cisco's wall-mountable WAP371 Wireless-AC/N is a dual-band device that works with 802.11a/b/g/n as well as the latest 802.11ac IEEE specification.
-The WAP371 includes a Gigabit Ethernet interface, can handle as many as 32 wireless clients per radio, and 8 APs per cluster.
+Cisco's Small Business WAP321 model is a wallmount single-band (either 2.4 GHz or 5 GHz) 802.11a/b/g/n unit that can handle up to 80 active clients sharing an 8-AP cluster.
+The WAP321 has a Gigabit Ethernet port and can deliver a sustained data rate of 300 Mbps for the activated radio.
+Cisco's WAP351 is a dual-radio 2.4/5 GHz 802.11n AP that includes a 5-port Gigabit Ethernet interface and can support 32 active wireless clients per radio for a total of up to 64 active clients, and deliver a data rate of 300 Mbps per radio.
+The WAP351 AP does not allow clustering.
+Cisco's Small Business WAP361 is a dual-band 802.11ac AP that features a 5 x Gb Ethernet switch, allows 32 active WLAN clients per radio, and offers 867 Mbps performance for wireless AC clients and 300 Mbps for 802.11n devices.
+The Cisco Small Business WAP361 supports eight access points for each cluster.
+Cisco's wall-mountable WAP371 Wireless-AC/N is a dual-radio device that works with 802.11a/b/g/n and the latest 802.11ac IEEE specification.
+The WAP371 Wireless-AC/N has a 10/100/1000 Ethernet port, can handle up to 32 wireless clients on each radio, and eight access points per cluster.

-The Aironet family of wireless access points has for years been the leading AP solution.
-Aironet wireless access points range from value-priced entry-level models to advanced APs.
-Cisco's Aironet series span multiple generations of devices supporting the evolving 802.11x Wi-Fi standard.
-The latest line of Aironet access points work with Cisco's Unified Wireless Network architecture and incorporate 802.11ac support, which offers three times the performance as well as greater distance and density in comparison to the previous generation of devices.
-The latest dual-band Aironet APs can support 802.11n at 2.4 GHz for clients without 802.11ac radios.
+The Aironet line of wireless access points has consistently been the top-selling AP product.
+Aironet access points range from entry-level devices to enterprise-class units.
+The Aironet family span multiple generations of models supporting the evolving Wi-Fi specification.
+Cisco's latest line of Aironet access points work with Cisco's Unified Wireless Network software and include 802.11ac Wi-Fi technology, which offers triple the speed plus greater range and density than the prior generation of devices.
+The current multi-frequency Aironet APs continue to accommodate 802.11n at 2.4 GHz for clients that lack 802.11ac radios.

-The oldest Aironet APs are now outdated units that have reached end-of-sale status and are not fully supported by Cisco.
-Progent continues to provide technical support for the complete Aironet line of access points and can help you to manage and troubleshoot your current Aironet Wi-Fi environment or move efficiently to current Aironet products.
-To find out more about Progent's consulting services for current and outdated Cisco Aironet access points, see Aironet APs planning and support.
+The earliest Aironet APs are legacy units that have reached end-of-sale status and are not fully supported by Cisco.
+Progent still offers support for the complete Aironet family of wireless access points and can assist your company to maintain your existing Aironet wireless system or move efficiently to current Aironet products.
+To find out more about Progent's consulting services for both current and legacy Aironet wireless access points, see Cisco Aironet APs system design and troubleshooting.

 Meraki Wireless Access Points